/dev/posts/

 This approach provides forward secrecy (with respect to the signing private keys).
 By getting access to one party's signing private key, an attacker could of course impersonate this party in subsequent key exchanges.
 However, having the signing private key would not enable the attacker to recover the DH shared secrets (and the key materials) of previous key exchanges which were authenticated using that key.

-Warning: the ephemeral key may not actually be ephemeral
+Warning: on the ephemeral key is not actually ephemeral

 Authenticating the Diffie-Hellman key exchange using a shared secret